flutter-tizen/flutter-tizen/doc/install-tizen-sdk.md

 # Setting up Tizen SDK

+> NOTE: Support for Tizen Studio has ended with version 6.1.
+The `VS Code Extension for Tizen` is now the recommended tool for installing the Tizen SDK.
+For more information, visit the [Tizen Developers](https://developer.tizen.org/development/tizen-studio/tizen-studio-deprecation-notice/) site.

 Download and install the latest release of Tizen SDK from the below link.
 It is recommended to use the `VS Code Extension for Tizen` although you can still build Flutter apps using CLI only.

 - [Download Tizen SDK](https://samsungtizenos.com/tools-download/)